alflennik/use-flow/README.md

 A component or hook using useFlow will not need the more complex hooks like `useCallback`, `useMemo`, or `useReducer`, it won't need `useState` - which can get complicated when asynchronous state is involved - and it will remove most need for `useRef`.
 This is not to say those hooks are not worth knowing or using ... but often they feel like obstacles.

-Use Flow gives you a space to write reactive code, and it gives you a space, in the actions section, to write more traditional event-driven code.
+useFlow gives you a space to write reactive code, and it gives you a space, in the actions section, to write more traditional event-driven code.

 When you have a mix of immutable reactivity and mutable actions - when both sides are really clicking and reinforcing each other - useFlow can feel like rocket fuel for your flow.